Evolutionary-Intelligence/Biological-Evolution/README.md

 * Mayr, E., 1961.
 Cause and effect in biology: Kinds of causes, predictability, and teleology are viewed by a practicing biologist.
 Science, 134(3489), pp.1501-1506.
 * Hamilton, W.D., 1964.
 The genetical evolution of social behaviour.
 II.
 Journal of Theoretical Biology, 7(1), pp.17-52.
 * Wright, S., 1932.
 [The roles of mutation, inbreeding, crossbreeding and selection in evolution](http://www.esp.org/books/6th-congress/facsimile/contents/6th-cong-p356-wright.pdf).
 In Proceedings of Sixth International Congress of Genetics (Vol. 1, pp. 356-366).
+  * Wright, S., 1984.
+Evolution and the genetics of populations, volume 4: Variability within and among natural populations.
+University of Chicago Press.